gemeofficial/gemeblog/blog/2025-11-12-can-i-compost-sppoiled-or-moldy-fruit-like-grapes/index.md

 Most mold species on food will be killed by the heat of an active compost pile.
 In fact, a well-maintained compost pile can reach 130–160°F, which is hot enough to kill the spores of most pathogens and molds.
 So any harmful fungi on the grapes are not likely to survive a thorough composting process.

 But the question is, most families don't have enough space or kitchen waste to build a large compost pile that can reach a high enough temperature to kill the pathogens and molds.
-Your compost will stay cold in a simple small pile, especially in autumn or winter days, and can take months to finish.
-Thus, a kitchen composter is recommended as the best solution, as it can heat up your compost to 160-210°F, and break down the moldy grapes to finished compost within a day.
+Your compost will stay cold in a simple small pile, especially in autumn or winter days, and can take months to finish. **Thus, a kitchen composter is recommended as the best solution, as it can heat up your compost to 160-210°F, and break down the moldy grapes to finished compost within a day**.

 If you throw grapes in the composter, follow the composting rules (see below) and be sure to cover them with browns.